agiledev-students-fall2022/final-project-team-resybot/CONTRIBUTING.md

 ## Conflict Resolution
 - Conflicts should be brought up to all developers as soon as possible.
 - All developers will collaboratively decide on the best outcome.
+## Contribution Rules
+1. Work should be done locally and not on the remote repo
+1. All assigned work should be contributed by the end of the agreed time
 ## Stand-up meetings
 Times TBD
 - 10/13